 Design and Technology students are often required to produce and interpret data in graphic forms, such as diagrams, flow charts and so on.
-They are also required to understand a range of common graphic symbols.
+They are also required to understand a range of common graphic symbols, including safety symbols used in a workshop.

 Barcodes